Reelinq/snapchat-memories-extractor/README.md

 ## Features

 - ✅ Downloads images and videos from Snapchat export JSON
+- ✅ **Automatically overlays PNG captions** on photos and videos from ZIP archives
 - ✅ Embeds EXIF metadata (date taken, GPS coordinates) into images
 - ✅ Writes creation time and GPS into video files
 - ✅ Progressive JSON pruning (safe to Ctrl+C and resume)